 This attack simulation services provide a means to properly assess security, thus enhancing the defensive capabilities of enterprises.

 Attack simulation is the best way to properly assess your security posture.
 Demonstration of exploitation and exfiltration of data not only helps the business to understand the risks, it helps to prioritize the changes within the organization.
 More and more organizations are being compromised, data breaches and business closures are becoming daily news.
 What would happen to your business if it became the next target?

 Please contact me, send an email to: [email protected]

-Heitor Gouvêa is a Researcher of Cyber Security and Bug Bounty Hunter, with over 3 years of experience in the field of offensive security.
+Heitor Gouvêa is a Cybersecurity Engineer and Instructor from Brazil, with over 3 years of experience in the field of offensive security.
 Author of the anonymity tool Nipe, present in several Linux distributions focused on information security such as BlackArch, LionSec and WeakNet.